 7. What population does CDL serve?

-CDL primarily serves Louisiana public school teachers, students and their students’ families, with concentration in the Greater New Orleans area.
+CDL primarily serves Louisiana public school teachers, students and their students’ families.
 CDL also provides services to schools throughout the U.S. and Canada.

 8. How is CDL governed?

-CDL has a 12-member Board of Trustees, 10-member Community Advisory Council, and a 14-member Professional Advisory Board.
+CDL has a 10-member Board of Trustees, 11-member Community Advisory Council, and a 12-member Professional Advisory Board.
 All are volunteers.